turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 For loops are common, but they're not very readable.
 Because Ruby's integers are objects they have methods.
 One of those is the `times` method to repeat an instruction a set number of times.

-To rewrite the above loop in a Ruby style...
+To rewrite the above loop in a Ruby style:

 ```ruby
 5.times do